malkherb/bitcoin_data_prediction/README.md

 %matplotlib inline

-### Project Motivation
+### Project Overview:
-To answer five questions:
+**Problem domain:**

+An analysis on Jupiter on Bitcoin Historical Data.**

+**Project origin and dataset:**

+The raw data was downloaded directly from djrmarques at Kaggle.

+###Strategy:

+First, I will preprocess the data, build a model, optimize it, then use it to predict the future price changes.
+In addition, I will use the hostrical data to answer several questions including:

-1- Can we predict the change % of Bitcoin price tomorrow using the collected data set ?
+Can we predict the change % of Bitcoin price tomorrow using the collected data set ?

-2- Is Bitcoin price likely to increase or decrease in the coming years?
+Is Bitcoin price likely to increase or decrease in the coming years?

+Which date had the most trading volume?

-3- How is the trading volume during the Weekends versus Weekday?
+How is the trading volume during the Weekends versus Weekday?

-4- Which date had the most trading volume, and what happened during that day?
-5- Which months during Bitcoin history achieved the highest cumulative Change percentage, and which one had the lowest one?
+Which months during Bitcoin history has the highest increase % and which one has the lowest decrease %?

 ### File Descriptions
 There are two files in the repo: